zenodraft/zenodraft/README.md

     zenodraft deposition show latest $CONCEPT_RECORD_ID
     ```

-    Either returns the id of the latest draft deposition in the collection, or an empty string in case there are no draft depositions in the collection.
+    Either returns the id of the latest published deposition in the collection, or an empty string in case there are no published depositions in the collection.

     Typical usage in automation is to capture the printed value like so: